pmoe7/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction
-Machine learning application created in Python which uses recurrent neural network (LSTM) for time-series predictions.
+Machine learning application created in Python which uses Linear and Support Vector Regression for time-series predictions.
 Also, included twitter sentiment analysis for better accuracy.

 ## Dependencies
 PIP Installl